Impact of anisotropic cosmic-ray transport on the gamma-ray signatures in the Galactic Center: Summary and Conclusion

-In general, the large-scale observables could be reproduced with our 3D model of the CMZ but some of the small-scale features are still missing.
+In general, the large-scale observables could be reproduced with our 3D model of the CMZ but some of the small-scale features like the small enhancement at $l \lesssim -0.5^\circ$ and the exact position of the peak around $l \sim 0.7^\circ$ are still missing.
 This is mainly due to the lack of substructures within the gas distribution, but also a more refined magnetic field model would be needed.
-This will become important with the upcoming next generation telescopes like CTA, which will provide a lower angular resolution and reveal more of these small-scale features.
+In the outer part of the model the transition between the dense CMZ gas and the thinner Galactic disk needs to be modelled more carefully.